 During the month of November workers can be seen high up in the trees and posts stringing the millions of lights that will adorn the streets throughout the winter months.
 The actual festival takes place on the day after Thanksgiving, with local vendors pouring wine and serving small bites during the day, and a ceremonious town lighting at sundown by Santa himself.

 Carolers dressed in Dickens-esque period costumes and cozy horse-drawn carriage rides down twinkling streets turn Yountville into a veritable winter wonderland — sans snow.
 Even still, this year has seen some especially cold nights.
 But couples would rather bundle up and huddle together for a sweet walk to dinner, forgoing the car heater, so that they can take in the splendor of their holiday in Yountville.

 Washington Street, which runs through the center of our mile-long town, stays lit up clear through the end of January…right before Mustard Season is to bloom.

 Cornerstone Cellars invites strollers to warm up inside our comfy tasting room with a custom flight of reds, whites, or all of the above.
 It’s a magical time of year and we look forward to sharing it with you.

-Thanksgiving is the that wonderful time of year where we gather with our friends and family to enjoy good conversation and laughter while indulging in wonderful food.
+Thanksgiving is that delightful time of year where we gather with our friends and family to enjoy good conversation and laughter while indulging in wonderful food.
 What often gets overlooked though, is the wine.
-Like every meal, wine can take your dining experience to the next level and the Thanksgiving meal with its mulitude of flavors can sometimes be daunting to try and pair with wine.
+Like every meal, wine can take your dining experience to the next level and the Thanksgiving meal is no exception.
+However, with its mulitude of flavors it can sometimes be daunting to try and pair with wine.

 Whatever you choose to do, enjoy the celebration!